ComputationalReflection/veyon/README.md

   * Administration: power on/off and reboot computers remotely

-## What is this Veyon fork?
+## What is in this Veyon fork?

-This fork of the [Veyon project](https://github.com/veyon/veyon) provides video recording of all the students attending a remote lab.
-It also allows the storage of a sequence of screenshots instead of a video.
-We added a new button for video recording to the toolbar.
+This fork of the [Veyon project](https://github.com/veyon/veyon) provides video recording of all the student sessions attending the remote lab.
+It could also store a sequence of screenshots instead of a video.
+A new "record" button has been added to the toolbar.

 ## Installation and configuration

-Installation and configuration of this Veyon version is done in the same way as in the original one, please refer to the official [Veyon Administrator Manual](https://docs.veyon.io/en/latest/admin/index.html) for information on the installation and configuration of Veyon.
+Installation and configuration is done the same way as in the original project.
+Please, refer to the official [Veyon Administrator Manual](https://docs.veyon.io/en/latest/admin/index.html) for information about installation and configuration of Veyon.

-Additionally, our Veyon version is provided with two sets of [Windows and Linux scripts](https://github.com/ComputationalReflection/veyon/tree/master/distribution) that makes it very easy for students and lectures to (un)install, configure, start and stop the system.
+Additionally, this Veyon version is provided with two sets of [Windows and Linux scripts](https://github.com/ComputationalReflection/veyon/tree/master/distribution) that makes it very easy for students and lectures to (un)install, configure, start and stop the system.

 ## Usage

-Please refer to the official [Veyon User Manual](https://docs.veyon.io/en/latest/user/index.html) for information on how to use Veyon.
+Please refer to the official [Veyon User Manual](https://docs.veyon.io/en/latest/user/index.html) for information about how to use Veyon.

 ### Video Recording Usage

 This version of Veyon includes video recording as part of its functionality.
-When the record button of the toolbar is clicked, the system records one video per lab attendant.
-Clicking the button again the recording stops.
+When the record button of the toolbar is clicked, the system starts recording one video per lab attendant.
+By clicking the button again, the recording stops.

 ![Record Button](record_button.png)

-It is possible to specify the parameters about how the video should be recorded by modifying the VeyonMaster.json configuration file.
+It is possible to specify different video parameters, modifying the VeyonMaster.json configuration file.
-* `video` (default true): video (true) or a sequence of screenshots (false)
+* `video` (default true): recrods video (true) or sequence of screenshots (false).
-* `Heigth` (default 720): frame heigth in pixels
+* `Height` (default 720): frame height in pixels.
-* `Width` (default 1280): frame width in pixels
+* `Width` (default 1280): frame width in pixels.
-* `CaptureIntervalNum` and `CaptureIntervalDen` (default 1000/1000): set interval time between consecutive frames for screenshots and video recording.
-By default 1 second.
+* `CaptureIntervalNum` and `CaptureIntervalDen` (default 1000/1000): set interval time (in millis) between consecutive frames for screenshots and video recording.
+By default 1 second (1000).
-* `SavePath` (default %APPDATA%/Record): path to the storage folder
+* `SavePath` (default %APPDATA%/Record): path where the video or screenshots are saved.

 Full Example Configuration